MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/services-tools/live-tools.md

 To reset the device to normal, set the sandbox to RETAIL.
 For example: `XBLPCSandbox RETAIL`

-Setting the sandbox to RETAIL resets the opened apps to normal, including Xbox Live Auth Manager, the Microsoft Store app, the Xbox app, and the Xbox Companion app.
+Resetting the sandbox to RETAIL will restart the Xbox Live Auth Manager and relaunch opened system apps (the Microsoft Store app, the Xbox app, and/or the Xbox Companion app) back to normal.

 ## Multiplayer Session History Viewer